mohit-cloud/core/projects/papers/JOSS/paper.md

 Constructing a pointer to an engine and loading a patient is easy and can be done in only a few lines of code:

-Fenced code blocks are rendered with syntax highlighting:
 ```C++
 #include "HowToTracker.h"
 #include <biogears/cdm/compartment/SECompartmentManager.h>